home-banner-alberts.jpg

 Plastic straw alternatives: using edible straws made from apples

-Initially, our smoothie stations used plastic straws, since the available eco-straws weren’t up to the standard that we wanted to offer our consumers— especially as bamboo and paper straws don’t have a very long stability in liquids.
+Initially, our smoothie stations used plastic straws, since the available eco-straws weren’t up to the standard that we wanted to offer our consumers— especially as bamboo and paper straws don’t have very long stability in liquids.
 And offering steel straws to everyone would turn out to be an expensive switch!

 But, we met Wisefood, the start-up that tries to find a new purpose for the residual material from the apple juice production, which is normally disposed of.
 They discovered they could transform the pulp into edible straws!